 When Amaan heard about Canada accepting Iraqi refugees, he knew he had to take the opportunity.
 What’s more, he heard that people with disabilities receive a lot of support from the government.
 In September 2016, the Canadian government accepted Amaan Ali’s application to resettle in Vancouver, British Columbia.
 They gave him permanent residency and provided him basic necessities.
 Due to his disability, Amaan found it difficult to get around the city.
 When Aspire caseworker Yusuf Khan took up Amaan’s case, he knew getting Amaan a reliable means of transportation would be life-changing.
 Yusuf helped Amaan sign up for a shared ride service for people with disabilities.

 Thanks to Yusuf’s help, Amaan could now comfortably commute to his English classes, see his doctor and get food from the Muslim Food Bank.
 “I could see the happiness in his eyes.”, said Yusuf.
 “It gave him freedom because without that he was stuck in his room.”
 Moreover, Yusuf felt that he could relate to what Amaan was going through.
-He himself had immigrated to Canada as an Afghan refugee and recalled the help he had received from MFBCS.
+He himself had immigrated to Canada as an Afghan refugee and recalled the help he had received from Muslim Food Bank & Community Services.
 “I will never forget the support we received and always wanted to repay that somehow,” Yusuf said.
 “With the Muslim Food Bank, I got that chance.”
 Amaan has been in Canada for over a year and a half now.
 He takes the ride service bus every day to attend English classes.
 Once he becomes a bit more fluent, he will look for a job.
 Finding a job will mean a great deal to Amaan.
 It will mean getting his family out of a war zone.
 It will mean being reunited with his wife and three kids.

 Sponsor and support someone like Amaan today.